 The exchange rate is one dance class (or 1-hour rental) for each hour of work.
 The value of the work exchange is based on current class and rental pricing.

 We'll ask you agree to the following conditions when you commit to a shift:

 You'll complete (or get covered) 100% of the shifts you've committed to.
 If you cannot make your shift due to a schedule conflict, illness or other reason, it is your responsibility to get the shift covered by contacting other work study students and letting desk staff know in a timely manner.
 This is also beneficial to other students who want to pick up additional hours.
-If you experience an unforeseen illness or emergency at the last minute, you will call the Center immediately to communicate your absence and they will seek a substitute for the shift.
+If you experience an unforeseen illness or emergency at the last minute, please call SADC immediately to communicate your absence and they will seek a substitute for the shift.

 You will use your accrued classes regularly with the understanding that this program is designed to support students in pursuing training in dance.
 If you accrue more than 10 classes, your shift may be re-assigned to another student who is able to use their accrued classes regularly.
 Possible exceptions made.

 You understand that due to the constant use of this building, 80 hours a week, 7 days a week, your job as a work-study student is very important to the everyday operations of the Center and you take responsibility for being consistent, on time, and thorough.
-If you anticipate being unable to complete this commitment, you will notify the Work Study Manager immediately.
-Your help contributes to the overall success of the Center and the quality of our students’ experience dancing at the Center.
+Your work contributes to the overall success of the Center and the quality of our students’ experience dancing at the Center.